The lab

 Bioregional banquet

-Evolving from a report researched and written by former BLC Associate Samson Hart, we are bringing the concept of a Bioregional Banquet into The Lab to move it from feasibility and planning to ideation and art direction.
+Evolving from a report researched and written by BLC Associate Samson Hart, we are bringing the concept of a Bioregional Banquet into The Lab to move it from planning to ideation to producing.
 More than just a celebratory meal, within it will be a process for discussion, connecting and planning ahead.
 We will facilitate it so a pathway to action and a network emerges.
 Our role will be to hold the network in partnership with others.

 Bioregional governance